bijoutrouvaille/klunk/README.md

 The ease and accessibility of these is one of the most important features in klunk.

 Some options propagate down from parent to child.
-For example setting a timeout value for a suite will determine the timeout for all nested topic, coda, beforeEach, and afterEach methods at any level, unless any one of them sets their own.
-An option is considered unset if it's value is null, and set if it corresponds to its basic type, such as boolean or number.
+For example setting a timeout value for a suite will determine the timeout for all nested topic, coda, beforeEach, and afterEach descriptor functions at any level, unless any one of them sets their own.
+An option is considered set if its value corresponds to its basic type, such as boolean or number.
+Thus you can unset an option by passing it null.

-#### 2.1 Suite Options - Kontrol Objects
+#### 2.1 Local Options - Kontrol Objects

-Here's a reference to kontrol objects returned by each definition type.
+Here's a reference to kontrol objects returned by each descriptor type.
 It will list options and parameters that they can accept as well as the chainable methods they expose.

 ##### 2.1.1 describe